 - The 53 London Affordable Rent units will be in a single development (Building D2) and not distributed across the scheme.
 Social segregation of this kind is not acceptable.

 - OPDC claims the development can be ‘car-free’ because the site has ‘the best possible rating in London of 6a for access to public transport’.
 This is not true.
 TfL’s Webcat online tool gives the site a PTAL score of 4 or 5 and not 6a or 6b.
 Incoming tenants will still want cars and will crowd out available parking.

-- It is not environmentally sustainable.
+- The scheme is not environmentally sustainable.
 Towers use more embedded carbon to build, and more energy in their use.